Archdiocese of Gaeta: Reorganization

 Following the Second Vatican Council, and in accordance with the norms laid out in the council's decree, Christus Dominus chapter 40, major changes were made in the ecclesiastical administrative structure of southern Italy.
 Wide consultations had taken place with the bishops and other prelates who would be affected.
 Action, however, was deferred, first by the death of Pope Paul VI on 6 August 1978, then the death of Pope John Paul I on 28 September 1978, and the election of Pope John Paul II on 16 October 1978.
-Pope John Paul II issued a decree, "Quamquam Ecclesia," on 30 April 1979, ordering the changes.
+Pope John Paul II issued a decree, "Quamquam Ecclesia", on 30 April 1979, ordering the changes.
 Three ecclesiastical provinces were abolished entirely: those of Conza, Capua, and Sorrento.
-Once a suffragan of the archdiocese of Capua, the diocese was subsequently exempted (i.e. directly subject to the Pope).
+Once a suffragan of the archdiocese of Capua, the archdiocese was subsequently exempted (i.e. directly subject to the Pope).

 Territory and parishes

-The diocese, which includes the Pontine Islands, as well as a part of mainland Lazio, covers a surface of 603 km^{2}.
+The archdiocese covers a surface of 760 km2.

-Presently it is divided into four districts called foranie which are centred on Gaeta itself, and the former sees of Fondi, Formia and Minturno.
+Presently, it is divided into four districts called foranie, which are centered on Gaeta itself, and the former sees of Fondi, Formia and Minturno.

 Among the notable bishops of Gaeta were: Francesco Patrizio (1460), friend of Pius II, author of a work in nine books, De Regno et De Institutione Regis, dedicated to Alfonso, Duke of Calabria; and Tommaso de Vio, better known as the famous Thomas Cajetan, a Dominican theologian and Papal diplomat.